Getting lots of clicks on your mobile app ads? But, have you checked for click spam?

 As a form of ad fraud, click spam is something that can be prevented using anti-click fraud software.
 ClickCease uses sophisticated algorithms to decode fraudulent activity and help you understand what is really happening with your PPC ads and conversions.

 Best of all, you can try it out for free to find out exactly how much fraudulent traffic your ads get.
-If you’re paying for clicks online, we think you’ll find ClickCease a valuable addition to your PPC armoury.
+If you’re paying for ads on Google, Facebook or Bing, ClickCease will make a big difference to your ad performance.